theonlyrealALEX/ITP_Game/README.md

 The class includes a method, clickSound(), which plays a sound effect when buttons are clicked.
 This enhances the user experience with auditory feedback.

 #### GameOverScreen:
+The GameOverScreen class provides functionality for displaying a game over message, animations, and options for the player to start a new game or return to the main menu.

+Constructor
+- GameOverScreen(MazeRunnerGame game)
+Initializes the game over screen.
+Sets up the camera, viewport, and stage for UI elements.
+Creates UI components, including labels, buttons, and an animation for the game over screen.

+UI Components
+The class includes UI components such as labels, buttons, and an animation of an explosive skull.
+These components are organized in a LibGDX Table for proper layout.

+Animations
+The class features an animation of an explosive skull created from frames of a texture sheet.
+The skull animation adds a visually appealing element to the game over screen.

+Sound Effects
+Game Over Music: Plays game over music when the player loses the game.
+Button Click Sound: Plays a sound effect when buttons are clicked, providing auditory feedback to the player.

+Button Actions
+Play Again Button: Initiates a fade-out animation for the "Play Again" button and starts a new game.
+Back to Menu Button: Initiates a fade-out animation for the "Back to Menu" button, disposes of resources, creates a new game, and returns to the map selection screen.

 #### VictoryScreen:
+The VictoryScreen class provides functionality for displaying a victory message, animations, and options for the player to choose a new map or play the game again.

+Constructor
+- VictoryScreen(MazeRunnerGame game)
+Initializes the victory screen.
+Sets up the camera, viewport, and stage for UI elements.
+Creates UI components, including labels, buttons, and an animation for the victory screen.
+Plays victory music when the player successfully exits the maze.

+UI Components
+The class includes UI components such as labels, buttons, and an animation of a character celebrating the victory.
+These components are organized in a LibGDX Table for proper layout.

+Animations
+The class features an animation of a character celebrating the victory created from frames of a texture sheet.
+The victory animation adds a visually appealing element to the victory screen.

+Button Actions
+Choose New Map Button: Initiates a fade-out animation for the "Choose New Map" button and navigates to the map selection screen.
+Play Again Button: Initiates a fade-out animation for the "Play Again" button and starts a new game.

+Sound Effects
+Victory Music: Plays victory music when the player successfully exits the maze.
+Button Click Sound: Plays a sound effect when buttons are clicked, providing auditory feedback to the player.

 ### Model and Controller Classess